cjd2186/Computer-Networks/TCP Implementation/ReadMe.txt

 """

 LOGIC:
-This program follows the structure and logic as presented in the TCP Lite assignment, implementing a simiplified version of TCP on top of UDP.
+This program follows the structure and logic as presented in TCP Lite, implementing a simiplified version of TCP on top of UDP.

 Transfer Process: